tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.09.md

 | ----------------- | ------------ | --------- | ---------- | ---------- |
 |                   |              |           |            |             |

 # Recap
 - Fight with rotbeasts
-	   - Qball, Parsley, and Bill contrast a nasty case of forest rot, which is quickly set right by the holy h
+	- Qball, Parsley, and Bill contrast a nasty case of forest rot, which is quickly set right by the holy hands of deko
+	- Heard a whistle calling the rotbeast away from your combat, which you quickly brought down
+	-
+# Retcons and things to note
+- Mechanical issues forgotten by rotbeast encounter
 	-
 # Impressions
    -